nixworks/public/news/2012/07/11/README.md

 ##### Lee Sang-deuk
 ### [Lee Sang-deuk, the elder brother of South Korean president Lee Myung-bak, is arrested in Seoul on bribery charges. ](/news/2012/07/11/lee-sang-deuk-the-elder-brother-of-south-korean-president-lee-myung-bak-is-arrested-in-seoul-on-bribery-charges.md)
-_Context: Seoul, Lee Sang-deuk, Lee Myung-bak_
+_Context: Lee Sang-deuk, Lee Myung-bak, Seoul_

 ##### Police
 ### [British police widen their phone-hacking inquiry with new arrests of journalists from newspapers not owned by News Corporation, which previously has been the focus of the investigation. ](/news/2012/07/11/british-police-widen-their-phone-hacking-inquiry-with-new-arrests-of-journalists-from-newspapers-not-owned-by-news-corporation-which-previo.md)
-_Context: police, News Corporation, conspiracy to hack mobile phones_
+_Context: News Corporation, police, conspiracy to hack mobile phones_

 ##### Russia
 ### [Russia's lower parliament approves a bill creating a list of blacklisted websites, amid fears of censorship. ](/news/2012/07/11/russia-s-lower-parliament-approves-a-bill-creating-a-list-of-blacklisted-websites-amid-fears-of-censorship.md)